Butternut Squash Potato Soup

 Fall season is a time for some of the best vegetables.
 Potatoes, sweet potatoes, yams, and squash to name a few.
 There are so many variations of each one of those vegetables, we’ll never even see them all at the store.
-I have a few favorite

 I’m a simple girl, I tend to go for the basics.
 Butternut squash, pumpkin, and acorn squash are my three favorite ones.
 When it comes to taste, acorn squash is a more savory out of the three, pumpkin is a little sweeter, and butternut squash is the sweetest one.